A Quick Guide to SNAP Eligibility and Benefits

 Can I Get SNAP if I Have Savings?

-If someone in your household has been disqualified from SNAP or has been sanctioned, you WILL have to undergo the resource test and your household’s countable assets must not exceed $2,250.
+However, if someone in your household has been disqualified from SNAP or has been sanctioned, you WILL have to undergo the resource test and your household’s countable assets must not exceed $2,750 for most households or $4,250 for households with an elderly or disabled member.

 What is the Difference Between SNAP and WIC?

-SNAP is the Supplemental Nutrition Assistance Program, which provides food benefits to people of all ages, while WIC stands for the Women, Infants and Children program which has more exclusive eligibility requirements due to it catering specifically to low-income women, children and infants.
+SNAP is the Supplemental Nutrition Assistance Program, which provides food benefits to people of all ages, while WIC stands for the Women, Infants and Children program which has more exclusive eligibility requirements due to it catering specifically to low-income women, children under age 5, and infants.
+Learn more about enrolling for WIC

 What is the Difference Between EBT and SNAP?